Stretching is known to increase flexibility and ease the pain. Yet, how can pain be lessened by touching our toes?

 For many of us, pain can be a regular occurrence.
-Whether it is an acute or chronic pain, it can negatively impact how we live our lives.
-Solutions such as painkillers or seeing a therapist can be helpful, but they are often targeting the symptom not the cause and can be expensive.
+Whether it is acute or chronic pain, it can negatively impact how we live our lives.
+Solutions such as painkillers or seeing a therapist can be helpful, but they are often targeting the symptom not the cause, and can be expensive.

 What causes pain?

 Pain is caused by a variety of factors, from accidents to genetic conditions to various activities to immobility- even from aging itself.
 Often, it is caused by inflammation or poor circulation.

 Your nervous system activates and sends a series of messages throughout your body.
 This notifies it of the pain, often causing it to try to physically escape the source.
 (Like how you react when you touch a hot stove, even before you can feel the burn.)

 For several conditions, a common suggestion for pain relief is safe to exercise and move.